RehanAhmed-Khan/Tindog/README.md

 # Tindog
-Like tinder, this site is to find partner for your dogs
+Like tinder, this site is to find partner for your dogs.
+Just the frontend.